jshklz/classmyschedule/README.md

 # How To Install?

-> [!WARNING]
-> I've been recently reminded about the Chrome deprecation of Manifest V2 in favor of Manifest V3, and the slow but gradual process they have been phasing out Manifest V2.
-> If, by any means, you are not able to run this extension on Chrome, switch to a Manifest V2-compatible browser, like Brave, until an update is released to the extension which will make it compatable for Manifest V3.
-> Sorry about this!

 To install on any Chromium-based (like Brave) web browser, follow the steps:

 1. Donwload this GitHub Repository, extract it